MilkmanAbi/MimiSort/README.md

 This project was developed collaboratively with Claude (Anthropic) as an exploration of algorithmic optimization on constrained embedded systems.

 > ⚠️ **Disclaimer:** This is a research and learning project.
 It prioritizes exploration and experimentation over production readiness.
 Use at your own discretion.
+It was built exclusively for the Picomimi project and a custom Dynamic Memory Allocator and Data Mapping system under the project.

 ---